moble/spherical_functions/WignerDMatrices.md

 The Wigner $\mathfrak{D}$ matrices allow us to represent the rotation group by means of finite-dimensional matrices.
-They reduce to spherical functions in special cases, which further allows us to rotate spherical functions.
+They reduce to spherical functions in special cases, which further allows us to derive the rotation of those spherical functions---as described in more detail on [this page](SWSHs.html).
 They are derived in terms of a particular split of the quaternion group into two parts.

 Explicitly, a quaternion $\quat{Q}$ can be expressed in terms of two complex numbers $\quat{Q}\_a = \quat{Q}\_1 + i\, \quat{Q}\_z$ and